-According to Robert Cervero, an enthusiast of transit-oriented development, such developments do increase transit ridership, but this is "due to residential self-selection — i.e., a life-style preference for transit-oriented living."43 In other words, people who prefer transit over driving choose to live in such areas, but that doesn't mean that the urban design has influenced their travel habits.
+According to Robert Cervero, an enthusiast of transit-oriented development, such developments do increase transit ridership, but this is "due to residential self-selection — i.e., a life-style preference for transit-oriented living."33 In other words, people who prefer transit over driving choose to live in such areas, but that does not mean that the urban design has influenced their travel habits.

-Also, the market for transit-oriented development is very limited: surveys suggest more than four out of five Americans would prefer a home with a yard to living near shops, transit, or jobs.44 Once that demand is met, cities like Portland and Denver have had to resort to huge subsidies to entice developers to build more high-density developments, and the evidence indicates that the people who live in those developments drive just as much as people elsewhere.
+Also, the market for transit-oriented development is very limited: surveys find that four out of five Americans would prefer to live in single-family, detached houses than townhouses, condominiums, or apartments.34 Once the one-in-five demand for multifamily is met, cities like Portland and Denver have had to resort to huge subsidies to entice developers to build more high-density developments, and the evidence indicates that the people who live in those developments drive just as much as people elsewhere.

 Rail transit is often described as "high-capacity transit."
-Yet its capacity really isn't that high.
-Heavy-rail lines, such as subways, are the highest capacity form of transit.
+Yet its capacity is not that high in reality.
+Heavy-rail lines, such as subways, are the highest capacity transit.
 If people jam in tightly, the "crush capacity" of a heavy-rail car is about 180 people.
 An eight-car heavy-rail train can therefore carry about 1,440 people.
 If rail systems can manage to move one train every minute — and only a few American rail lines can support such traffic — the line can move 86,400 people per hour.
-This is where rail advocates are able to claim that a rail line can move as many people as several freeway lanes.
+This is how rail advocates are able to claim that a rail line can move as many people as several freeway lanes.
 The capacities of other forms of rail transit are much lower.